 5.2.2 Read Operations.
-To observe the performance difference of read operations in S2Dedup and FH-Dedup, we performed several read operation experiments, we varied the number of 4KB chunks read and measured the amount of time required to read and decrypt these chunks.
+To observe the performance difference of read operations in S2Dedup and our system, we performed several read operation experiments, we varied the number of 4KB chunks read and measured the amount of time required to read and decrypt these chunks.
 We also use the same type of symmetric cipher as S2Dedup, AES-256-XTS.
-The results are shown in Figure 7.
+The results are shown in Figure 6.

-From the results obtained, we conclude that FH-Dedup, on average, performs read operations 5.38 times faster than S2Dedup.
+From the results obtained, we conclude that our system, on average, performs read operations 5.38 times faster than S2Dedup.

-To cross-check our results are trustworthy, we tested the speed of this cipher suite using OpenSSL's speed command.
-It takes 3 seconds to encrypt/decrypt 3,147,723 4KB chunks.
-This means that it can encrypt/decrypt an average of 1,049,241 4KB chunks per second.
-FH-Dedup takes approximately 2.25 seconds to read and decrypt 1,048,576 4KB chunks, making the result credible.
+To cross-check that our results are trustworthy, we tested the speed of this cipher suite using OpenSSL's speed command.
+It takes 3 seconds to encrypt/decrypt 3,147,723 chunks of 4KB.
+This means that it can encrypt/decrypt an average of 1,049,241 chunks of 4KB per second.
+Our system takes approximately 2.25 seconds to read and decrypt 1,048,576 chunks of 4KB, making the result credible.

 In S2Dedup, every time a client requests an encrypted chunk, this encrypted chunk must be deciphered in the enclave using the enclave key, and ciphered with the client key, later, the client will decipher the encrypted chunk with its key, finally retrieving the original plaintext chunk.
 This means that every time the client requires the same chunk, it will be necessary to perform two decryption operations and one encryption operation on chunks.

-Figure 7.
-Time cost to read and decrypt different datasets.

-In FH-Dedup there is no need to communicate with the enclave; the client retrieves the encrypted key recipe from the server and deciphers it with its key, and from the key recipe, the client can retrieve the key needed to decipher the chunk.
+In our system there is no need to communicate with the enclave; the client retrieves the encrypted key recipe from the server and deciphers it with its own key, and from the key recipe, the client is able to retrieve the key needed to decipher the chunk.
 Due to this approach, there are only two decryption operations, one necessary to obtain the key for decryption and one to decrypt the chunk.

-This makes FH-Dedup reads more performant and scalable than S2Dedup, removing bottlenecks in the enclave during reads.
-Typically, reads have a 70/30 ratio compared to writes, making them the most common operations in memory systems [22].
+This makes our system reads more performant and scalable than S2Dedup, removing bottlenecks in the enclave during reads.
+Typically, reads have a 70/30 ratio compared to writes, making them the most common operations in memory systems [15].